 Five steps to improve your independence compliance process

 Risk management is a continual process for accounting firms.
 Recent violators have paid the prices by not adhering to independence guidelines set forth by the SEC and PCAOB.
 Most firms today monitor their staff’s independence with respect to financial interests and directorships through the use of an annual certification.
-However, firm leaders are realizing that a more pro-active approach to independence is needed, requiring a higher level of due diligence by the firm.
+However, firm leaders are realizing that a more pro-active approach to independence compliance is needed, requiring a higher level of due diligence by the firm.

-Challenges to achieving independence
+Challenges to achieving independence compliance

-Tracking and achieving independence relies on highly manual and laborious tasks in accounting firms today — often requiring sifting through or transferring data from one place to another.
+Tracking and achieving independence compliance relies on highly manual and laborious tasks in accounting firms today — often requiring sifting through or transferring data from one place to another.
 In addition, many firms rely on their partners to proactively input their investment holdings on a timely basis and ensure that their holdings don’t cause impairments with respect to the firm’s audit client list.
 Well-intentioned partners are conscientious of this fact, yet this necessary task can understandably fall second to actual service delivery and business development.
 The frequent outcome is that firms don’t have full assurance as to whether their covered members are free of independence impairments.
 Not only can firms be fined along with the associated hit to reputation, but clients may lose their trust in the accounting firm due to the violations.
 This erosion of trust hurts the client-firm relationship and, in worst case scenarios, leads to a termination of the relationship for future or even existing engagements.

 5 steps to help firms track independence and ensure client trust